 A couple of years ago I was contacted by a woman whose father had a cancerous tumour.
 She was looking for a source of violet plants as she wanted to treat him with this age-old remedy.
 She planned to make a poultice every day from the leaves and flowers.
 Impressive stuff! and needless to say she was going to need a heck of a lot of violets.
 My garden is my treasure chest, so many humble little plants and often unwelcome weeds are the real stars when it comes to making natural medicines.
 The violet however never fails to attract my attention.
 When the sun warms the flowers, that divine scent is released.
 This for me is the sweet herald of spring and hope renewed.
-For more details read the full post.

 Common Names; Violet, sweet violet, common violet, garden violet, english violet.